A7med7777/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 <br>11-binary_to_decimal: a script that converts a number from base 2 to base 10.
 <br>12-combinations:  a script that prints all possible combinations of two letters, except ```oo```.
 <br>13-print_float: a script that prints a number with two decimal places, followed by a new line.
+<br>100-decimal_to_hexadecimal: a script that converts a number from base 10 to base 16.